Sales Commission Structures: Which Model is Best for Reps?

 Straight commission refers to the idea of employing “commission only sales reps,” with earnings made up entirely of variable pay (thus, there is no fixed salary component).
 While it can be argued that the straight commission plan isn’t necessarily a specific sales compensation structure, it’s important to address what it means to be commission-only.

-With such a plan, you’ll find your reps are extremely motivated to close their deals, but on the other hand, their work also comes with more stress given the amount of risk involved.
+With such a plan, you’ll find your sales professionals are extremely motivated to close their deals, but on the other hand, their work also comes with more stress given the amount of risk involved.
 Likewise, you’re also increasing the chance that the sale is closed in a manner that doesn’t align with company goals.
 That said, there are situations where straight commission makes the most sense (perhaps with shorter sales cycles, or when there is the opportunity for sizable commissions, etc.).

 The Bottom Line